mayankdp/Trivia-App/README.md

 ## License:

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See License.txt for more information.